pouchdb/pouchdb/CONTRIBUTING.md

 Dependencies
 --------------------------------------

-PouchDB needs the following to be able to build and test your build, if you haven't installed them then best to do do so now, we will wait.
+PouchDB needs the following to be able to build and test your build, if you haven't installed them then best to do so now, we will wait.

   * [Node.js](http://nodejs.org/)
   * [CouchDB](http://couchdb.apache.org/)